-Psychological or psychiatric injuries may include work related stress, anxiety or depression
+Psychological or psychiatric injuries may include work related stress, anxiety, depression or post traumatic stress disorder

 Examples of causes may include workplace bullying, harassment, unfair action taken by management or an excessive workload.

-For a worker to have their psychological or psychiatric injury accepted as an “injury” compensable under the Workers Compensation & Rehabilitation Act 2003, the work event, or exposure over a period of time in the workplace, must be the major significant contributing factor to the psychological or psychiatric injury occurring.
+For a worker to have their mental illness accepted as an “injury” compensable under the Workers Compensation & Rehabilitation Act 2003, the work event, or exposure over a period of time in the workplace, must be the major significant contributing factor to the psychological or psychiatric injury occurring.

-How Workcover or the self insurer decide your claim
+How WorkCover or the self insurer decide the success of your psychological injury claims

 When making a decision on a psychological or psychiatric injury, the workers’ compensation insurer will apply criteria and exclusions as outlined in the Workers’ Compensation and Rehabilitation Act 2003.